Police race to find gunman responsible for killing UnitedHealthcare CEO. Here’s what we know

 By Karina Tsui, John Miller and Brynn Gingras, CNN

-New York (CNN) — Police are searching for a gunman who shot and killed UnitedHealthcare CEO Brian Thompson in what police described as a bold and deliberate attack in the heart of New York City.
+New York (CNN) — Police are searching for a gunman who shot and killed UnitedHealthcare CEO Brian Thompson in what they have described as a bold and deliberate daytime attack in the heart of New York City.

 When Thompson approached the building, a dark-hooded figure with a gray backpack appeared several feet behind the executive and shot him in the back, surveillance video obtained by CNN shows.